-- conducting internal compliance audits every six months, with reporting to the Audit & Risk Committee - the Compliance Committee reviews relevant policies and ensures that modern slavery controls operate appropriately within the compliance workstream; - implementation of risk reporting processes that highlight any project-based risks to senior management; - monitoring the Safecall whistleblower hotline to ensure reports on complaints or suspicions are dealt with appropriately and our investigation process is followed; - undertaking compliance and due diligence checks on each member of the supply chain when they are appointed to a specific project.
-Performance scoring is also carried out quarterly for each award; and - communicating with our workforce to further develop awareness and understanding of modern slavery risks.
+- Implementation of risk reporting processes that highlight any project-based risks to senior management; - Undertaking compliance and due diligence checks on each member of the supply chain when they are appointed to a specific project.
+Performance scoring is also carried out quarterly for each award; and - Constant monitoring of whistleblowing hotline to ensure reports on complaints or suspicions of modern slavery are dealt with appropriately and our investigation process is duly followed.